Staff profile

 Research interests

-Additional research interests include the intersection of poetry and philosophy; the poetics of temporality; poetry, sound and voice; the relationship between the vernacular and the literary; eighteenth-century legacies; Romantic Derbyshire.
+Additional research interests include the intersection of poetry and philosophy; poetry and religion: the poetics of temporality; poetry, sound and voice; the relationship between the vernacular and the literary; eighteenth-century legacies; Romantic Derbyshire.

 I am currently supervising a PhD project on the Literary Heritage of the Derwent Valley and look forward to hearing from potential students interested in any of the above or related topics.

-I am the chair of the Identity, Culture and Representation research seminar (ICR) and co-chair of the Enlightenment and Romanticism Research cluster.
+I am the chair of the Identity, Culture and Representation research cluster (ICR) and co-chair of the Enlightenment and Romanticism Research cluster.

 Membership of professional bodies